rxaviers/javascript-globalization/README.md

 - Built on standards: ECMA-402, CLDR, and ICU Message syntax.

 Weaknesses:
-- No parsing beyond what the `Date` and `Number` build-ins provide.
+- No parsing beyond what the `Date` and `Number` built-ins provide.

 Links:
 - http://formatjs.io/